pivotal/docs-tap/tanzu-build-service/dependencies.md

 ### <a id="full-dependencies"></a> Full dependencies

-The Tanzu Build Service `full` set of dependencies contains more buildpacks and stacks, which allows for more workload types.
+The Tanzu Build Service `full` set of dependencies contain more buildpacks and stacks, which allows for more workload types.

-The dependencies are pre-packaged so builds don't have to download them from the Internet.
+The dependencies are pre-packaged, so builds do not have to download them from the Internet.
 This can speed up build times and allows builds to occur in air-gapped environments.

 The `full` descriptor <!-- should this say deps? --> contains the following stacks, which support different use cases: